Dear Community of Southern New Mexico, NMSU Students, staff, faculty, friends and family,

-The UAM will also be closing from March 14 – March 30, 2020 in accordance with the NMSU implementation of a system-wide, two-week spring break.
+The UAM has temporarily closed as of March 14 in accordance with the NMSU implementation of a system-wide closure.
 Our hope is to be able to reschedule our events at later dates, and allow for the reopening of regular or limited hours at the UAM in the near future.
 More information regarding these decisions will be made and dispersed as they become available.
 Nothing is more important to us than the health and safety of our community members, especially those mothers and children that we are aiming to support through the events associated with our Labor exhibition.

 We look forward to announcing soon when we will be able to welcome visitors back to our new Museum, and encourage you to visit our website uam.nmsu.edu, Instagram and Facebook @nmsuartmuseum for continued updates.
 Please stay safe and please contact me directly if you have any questions or concerns- email@example.com or 575-646-6110.